 This meant that we had to define different answer forms.
 A question about e.g. child benefit should be answered on the general information page and the corresponding address.
 But it should also be taken into account that the question can also refer to different topics within the whole content.
 Therefore, the sensible “nesting” of answers is a good approach when a lot of information is offered.

 When answering the questions, it is important not only to pay attention to content and appearance.
 For example, a too long answer should rather be given as a direct link to the corresponding source.

 Dealing with wrong answers should of course also be considered.
 Here you can integrate technologies that tell the chatbot its wrong answers.
 This gives you the Changs the answer to improve later.
 In such a case you can also offer the user to contact a real person.

 Chatbots as real added value

-Our conclusion about chatbots is that they can be a real added value for the user if you also design and learn them from the user’s point of view.
-Here – in the sense of usability – the focus should be on the appropriateness of tasks.
-The chatbot has the task to help the user, for example, to find information in complex content.
-And this should be the main focus of concept and implementation, in addition to the usual parameters such as an appropriate optics, rapid responsiveness and a minimum of “human small talk".
-Only under these conditions is a chatbot accepted by the user and used accordingly, instead of just viewing it as a nice gimmick.
+Our conclusion about chatbots is that they can be a real added value for the user if they are designed and taught from the user’s point of view.
+Here the focus should be on task adequacy – in the sense of usability.
+The chatbot has the task to help the user, for example to find information in complex contents.
+Besides the usual parameters like: an appealing visual appearance, quick reaction time and a minimum of “human small talk, the focus should be on concept and implementation.
+Only under these conditions will a chatbot be accepted by the user and used accordingly.